MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/how-to/FormsPro.md

 ---

-# Using Microsoft Forms Pro
+# Using Microsoft Forms Pro with business events

 [!include[banner](../../includes/banner.md)]

-This morning I got a notification that an order had been shipped, and it had a link to a survey.
-This made me think – how hard is this to do in Dynamics 365 for Finance & Operations?
+This topic will walk you thorugh the scenario where Forms Pro can be used to create a survey, which can be used with business events.

-If you have not tried Forms Pro yet, this documentation [Microsoft Forms Pro](https://docs.microsoft.com/en-us/forms-pro/) is a pre-requisite to first learn how to use Foms Pro.
+If you have not tried Forms Pro yet, the [Microsoft Forms Pro documentation](https://docs.microsoft.com/en-us/forms-pro/) is a prerequisite to first learn how to use Foms Pro.

-This tutorial will walk you thorugh the scenario where Forms Pro can be used to create the survey and be used with business events in Finance & Operations to make this working end to end.

 I created a new survey, and just from the title of the survey, it pretty much built the entire set of satisfaction questions for me through the suggestions.